backdrop-contrib/slick/docs/UPGRADE.md

    * Removed theme_slick_image() for theme_blazy().
    * Removed slick-grid.tpl.php for theme_slick_grid().
    * Changed slick.tpl.php for theme_slick() by default.
-   * Changed slick-item.tpl.php into slick-slide.tpl.php.
+   * Changed and removed slick-item.tpl.php for slick-slide.tpl.php.
    * Changed theme_slick_item() into theme_slick_slide() for clarity like 8.x.

    Slick 3.x has only two template files: `slick-slide.tpl.php`, and `slick.tpl.php` which are not used by default till you copy to your theme, only if you need to.
+If not, ignore.
 Slick now uses theme functions instead.
    Since they are both PHP, not Twig, it makes no big difference as they are both equally themeable, except probably some performance gain.

-   If you modified any, be sure to update them accordingly.
+   Only if you modified any, be sure to update them accordingly.
+If not, ignore.
-   Especially the `slick-slide.tpl.php` and `slick-grid.tpl.php` file which has different render array.
+   Especially the `slick-slide.tpl.php` file which has different render array.
+   Also update the removed `slick-grid.tpl.php` for `theme_slick_grid()`.
    Previously has `item` and `caption` as separate variables.
 Now merged into `item` to be `item.slide` and `item.caption`.
-   It is simply to make generic and consistent variables for new slick themes: theme_slick_vanilla(), and theme_slick_thumbnail() where both may or may not have captions.
+   It is simply to make generic and consistent variables for new slick themes:
+   `theme_slick_vanilla()`, and `theme_slick_thumbnail()` where both may or may not have captions.

 3. **Skins**
    * Like D8, extra skins are moved into slick_extras.module, not slick_example.
      Be sure to enable slick_extras if using stock skins.
 This ensures you can uninstall slick_example, but left slick_extras enabled just for skins.
-   * Skins are no longer stored at MY_MODULE.slick.inc.
-Now moved into a class file says, src/SlickMyModuleSkin.php, implementing SlickSkinInterface.
+   * Skins are no longer stored at **MY_MODULE.slick.inc**.
+Now moved into a class file says, src/SlickMyModuleSkin.php which implements SlickSkinInterface.

      Registering skins in the .module file is still the same, except its content is now moved into a class file SlickMyModuleSkin.php, and replaced